D-Scaduto/Cradle-RPG/Jobs.md

 ## Soulsmithing
 Crafting powerful weapons and tools to help with any task a Sacred Artist might encounter.

+It's possible to combine multiple bindings in such a way that their output is comlimentary and multiplicative, allowing a the final project to exceed the power level of it's internal components.

 ## Refining
 Distilling, condensing, and concentrating the essence of the natural world into it's most potent forms.
 Essential for creating healing elixirs and advancement pills.